 Adopting OER is when you find open content and resuse it in a variety of ways, including downloading, copying and distributing it to your students either in print or digital format (Retain and Reuse).
 It is essentially the first step in incorporating OER into your teaching.
-Faculty may choose to not go any further than adopting since it is often easier and less time confusing than adapting or creating new OER.
+Faculty may choose to not go any further than adopting since it is often easier and less time consuming than adapting or creating new OER.

 Where do I start?

 If you are ready to adopt OER for your course, follow these initial steps:

 Step 1.
 Think about the learning objectives for your course.
 Instead of focusing on the textbook you want to replace, focus on what you would like students to learn.

 Step 2.
 Contact a JCC Librarian.
 Although this guide provides a lot of information and resources, it will help to have an initial consultation with a librarian so they can recommend specific OER repositories.

 Step 3.
 Set aside some time to search and review the OER material you find.
 Adopting OER may not take up as much time as adapting or creating OER, but it will take some time to review the material and make sure it fits with your course learning objectives.

 Step 4.
 If you intend to convert over 50% of your course material to OER then consider signing up for the SUNY OER Initiative and receive a $750 stipend!

 There are several OER repositories, however, we highly recommend that you begin your search with the Open NYS collection which contains OER material that has already been vetted and in many cases, adapted by other SUNY and CUNY faculty.